 Your pee looks like cola

 This should set off immediate alarm bells—particularly after an extreme workout or, say, running a marathon.
-It could be rhabdomyolysis, says the US National Library of Medicine.
+It could be rhabdomyolysis.
 This disease occurs when muscle tissue breaks down, enters your bloodstream, and causes kidney damage.
 Here’s how to tell if it is rhabdomyolysis or something else.

 Your mouth is burning